 The Nan Awaya Heritage Farmstead is an effort to adapt Choctaw traditional knowledge to the realities and challenges of the 21st century.
 We have four primary goals: to restore the productivity of the land, to produce healthy food, to support our community, and to bring back to light important aspects of Indigenous Choctaw culture.

-The purpose of this website is to raise community awareness and hopefully to build dialogue around this project.
+The purpose of this website is to raise awareness and hopefully to build dialogue around this project.
 By candidly detailing some of the ups and downs on our journey, we hope to make the road a little smoother for people who may be interested in doing something similar.